VickyGuo0907/Cloud-learning/docs/aws-acd/chapter-1.md

 * ***AWS Storage Gateway***: This hybrid storage solution exposes AWS as a storage back end to your on-premises servers.

 * ***AWS SnowBall and SnowMobile***: These data transfer devices allow for physically moving data from on premises to the cloud at any scale

+## Quiz Answer

+1. C. Application agility
+2. B. Securing the hpervisor
+3. B. S3
+4. D.Only when an RDS database has replicas in two availability zones.
+5. A. All calls to AWS are API calls, regardless of the access method.
+6. D. EC2
+7. A. Creating and managing SSH keys
+   C. Enabling HTTPS on the Apache server
+8. C. Compute, networking, and storage solutions as a service
+9. D. An IAM-generated secret key and an access key ID
+10. C. A datacenter

 ## Q & A